ajwills72/rmip/docs/select_topic.md

 - Agree in your group which sub-topic you're going to investigate.

-- Complete the online competency tests for the _Introduction to Power_ and _Introduction to OpenSesame_ worksheets
+- Complete the online competency tests for the _Statistical Power_ and _Introduction to OpenSesame_ worksheets